- What is prophylactic mastectomy?

 What is prophylactic mastectomy?

 Prophylactic mastectomy is surgery to remove one or both breasts to reduce the risk of developing breast cancer.
-According to the National Cancer Institute, prophylactic mastectomy in high-risk women may be able to reduce the risk of developing breast cancer by 90%.
+According to the National Cancer Institute, prophylactic mastectomy in women who carry a BRCA1 or BRCA2 gene mutation may be able to reduce the risk of developing breast cancer by 95%.
+In women with a strong family history of breast cancer, prophylactic mastectomy can reduce the risk of breast cancer development by up to 90%.

 Is prophylactic mastectomy right for you?